Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Project1 Project in Azure DevOps
 ```

-Project produces pm packages that are published to Feed.
-Feed1 is consumed by multiple projects.
+**Project produces pm packages that are published to Feed.
+Feed1 is consumed by multiple projects**.

 You need to ensure that only tested packages are available for consumption.

 The solution must minimize development effort.

 What should you do?